Whereas any marriage in Nevada can end in divorce, only a few marriages are eligible to be annulled. The two main legal grounds for annulment are:

 When deciding child custody issues, the main factor courts take into account is what is in the best interest of the children in Nevada (NRS 125C.0035).
 See our article on how Nevada courts determine child custody for unmarried parents.

 It is possible for spouses to file for an annulment on their own.
 However, annulling a marriage seriously affects their rights to not only their property but also their children.
-An experienced Las Vegas divorce lawyer can help determine whether an annulment is worth pursuing and how best to go about it.
+An experienced Las Vegas divorce lawyer can help determine whether getting annulled is worth pursuing and how best to go about it.

 Annulling a marriage may or may not be your best option.
-Our Las Vegas divorce lawyers will help you make the right decision.
-We will protect your legal rights.
+Our Nevada divorce attorneys will help you make the right decision.
+And throughout your case, our law firm will protect your legal rights.

 - John Berman and Edward Lovett, “Britney Spears’ Ex, Jason Alexander, Reflects on 55-Hour Marriage: ‘I Was in Love’“, ABC News (February 4, 2012).